Bristol’s Founding Church

 The third building, the current gothic, granite-trimmed “Stone Church” at 300 High Street, was built in 1856.
 The Memorial Chapel, funded by the DeWolf family, was added in 1870.
 From 2011 -2016, the congregation undertook and completed a campaign to comprehensively restore the foundational and structural integrity of the threatened historic 1856 church and extensive campus.

 Mr. J.P.
-Lane, the 12th pastor of our church, compiled and wrote the history of our congregation from 1687-1872.
-A reading of the Historical Sketches of the First Congregational Church demonstrates a long history of effective and not-so-effective pastors, interesting tales of trials, tribulations and triumphs.
+Lane, the 12th Minister of our church, compiled and wrote the history of our congregation from 1687-1872.
+A reading of the Historical Sketches of the First Congregational Church demonstrates a long history of effective and not-so-effective Ministers, interesting tales of trials, tribulations and triumphs.
 The more things change, so the old saying goes, the more they stay the same.

 FCC Church History Posts